 Comparison with other meta-methods:

 Other meta methods have recently been developed and tested.
 Meta-PPISP[6] uses three individual methods that are based on sequence conservation and other attributes such as solvent accessibility, secondary structure, sequence profiles.
 The three methods are combined using linear regression.
 We compare the results of our meta-methods with those from meta-PPISP for the same database.
 The results are shown in Table 8.
 Another meta method, VORFFIP, recently developed by Segura et al[12] uses a random forest method to combine four sets of residue features, structural, sequence conservation, crystallographic B-factor, and energy terms.
 We compare results obtained by meta-DPI with VORFFIP for the same database of query proteins and the results are included in Table 8.
-We compare the significance of the differences in F1 and MCC scores obtained by the three meat-methods using the non-parametric and distribution free Kolmogorov-Smirnov test at the 95% level.
+We compare the significance of the differences in F1 and MCC scores obtained by the three meta-methods using the non-parametric and distribution free Kolmogorov-Smirnov test at the 95% level.
 The calculated p-values are shown in Table 9.
 All the p-values are less than 0.05 indicating that the differences between these methods are statistically significant.
 Table 10 shows the results of StAR statistical analysis to assess the significance of the AUC-ROC values between the four different meta-methods at a 95% confidence level.
 As seen in Table 10, the differences in AUC-ROC values between all of these methods is statistically significant.
 Figure 3 and 4 compare the ROC and PR curves for meta-DPI with meta-PPISP and VORFFIP.
 The AUC values for ROC and PR are compared in Table 8.

 The current meta method performs much better than meta-PPISP.
 While VORFFIP performs very close to the current method, the results from meta-DPI using logistic regression with the three classifiers proposed in the current meta method yields significantly better results by all statistical four statistical measures, F1, MCC, AUC-ROC and AUC-PR, used to assess the performance of the methods.